Harry and Meghan release wedding photos

 - Pictures of the guests, from Oprah to Elton John

-Tens of thousands of well-wishers gathered in Windsor - with millions more watching from around the world - as Prince Harry wed Meghan in St George's Chapel on Saturday afternoon.
+Thousands of well-wishers gathered in Windsor as Prince Harry wed Meghan in St George's Chapel on Saturday afternoon.

+More than 110,000 people filled the town's streets with about 67,000 train trips made in and out of Windsor's two stations on Saturday, according to the council.

+Meanwhile, an average of 11 million viewers watched on BBC or ITV at any one time.

 Mr Lubomirski is normally found shooting for fashion magazines like Vogue and Harpers Bazaar and can count celebrities including Beyoncé, Julia Roberts, Nicole Kidman and Scarlett Johansson among his subjects.